Skip to main content

 Process product images matching "summer shoot" uploaded recently:

-1. Search FileSpin for images matching "summer shoot".
+1. Find images matching "summer shoot".

 Give me the share URL and a summary of assets processed.